 Level 3 Computing & ICT

 Over a two year course you will develop a range of practical skills and theoretical knowledge in the areas of web-design, digital graphics, software development, networking, hardware repair and programming.
 Many students who enjoy and successfully complete this course progress onto Higher Education or employment in the computing industry.
+Get a good grounding in all aspects of computing and the means to study a specialist area at university.

 - Course Information